JoshuaLampert/clean-math-paper/README.md

 ## Acknowledgements

-As inspiration on how to structure this template, We used the [arkheion](https://github.com/mgoulao/arkheion) template.
+As inspiration on how to structure this template.
+We used the [arkheion](https://github.com/mgoulao/arkheion) template.

 ## Feedback & Improvements